pawurb/dbg-rb/README.md

 gem "ruby-dbg"
 ```

+## Usage

-It adds a global `dbg!` method.
-You can use it for puts debugging:
+Gem adds a global `dbg!` method that you can use for puts debugging:

 ```ruby
 require "ruby-dbg"